NearlyTRex/Stem/glutshell/trunk/ReadMe.txt

 GLUT does not have an official API for mouse wheel events.
 The Shell_scrollWheelFunc callback will never be invoked.

+GLUT provides no mechanism for confirming before quitting.
+The Shell_confirmQuitFunc callback will never be invoked.

 Shell_openURL() is not implemented by glutshell.
 Calling it has no effect.

 Shell_openFileDialog() and Shell_saveFileDialog() display nothing and always return false.
 Use a platform-native shell if you want to browse for files.